Wayland workspace overlay daemon

 woven-ctrl --hideForce overlay closed

-woven-ctrl --reloadReload woven.lua from disk
+woven-ctrl --reloadReload woven.lua without restarting

-woven-ctrl --setupRun the first-time setup wizard
+woven-ctrl --setupRun first-time setup wizard

 IPC Socket